-HALESOWEN TOWN FOOTBALL CLUB are delighted to announce that first team Manager Paul Smith has verbally agreed to the clubs offer of a rolling 18-month contract.
+HALESOWEN TOWN FOOTBALL CLUB are delighted to confirm that First Team Manager Paul Smith will be staying with the club next season.

 Up The Yeltz